ajdillhoff/CSE4310/assignments/assignment2/README.md

 The first part of assignment 2 is all about keypoint detection.
 Being able to work with and evaluate a range of keypoint detectors is important for many computer vision tasks.
 To evaluate the efficacy of these detectors, you will evaluate them on the CIFAR-10 dataset.

 You will evaluate Histogram of Oriented Gradients and SIFT features both qualitatively and quantitatively.
-You will then use these features to train a simple classifier and evaluate the performance of each feature set on the CIFAR-10 dataset.
+You are then tasked to use these features to train a simple classifier and evaluate the performance of each feature set on the CIFAR-10 dataset.

-## Keypoint Matching
+## Keypoint Matching of SIFT Features

-For qualitative evaluation, you will implement a keypoint matching function that takes in two sets of keypoints and returns a list of matching pairs.
+For qualitative evaluation, implement a keypoint matching function that takes in two sets of SIFT keypoints and returns a list of matching pairs.
 You will then use this function to plot the matches between two images.

 Create a matching function that, given two sets of keypoint features, returns a list of indices of matching pairs.
 That is, pair $(i, j)$ in the list indicates a match between the feature at index $i$ in the source image with the feature at index $j$ in the second image.